exercism/python/docs/TDD.md

 ```

-Running the code a million times took an average `4.965089999896008e-07` seconds per call (about `497` nanoseconds per call.)
+Running the code a million times took an average `4.965089999896008e-07` seconds per call (about `497` nanoseconds per call).

 The following example is to see if taking the `casefold` call out of the list comprehension saves any time: